jj-soares/Pagina-do-Instagram/README.md

 ## Roadmap 🗺

-   <p> Fiz esse projeto com intuito de praticar minha habilidades com HTML e CSS, e tambem para entregar como projeto do curso da DIO (Digital Innovatuion One)! </p>
+   <p> I made this project in order to practice my skills with HTML and CSS, and also to deliver as a course project for DIO (Digital Innovatuion One)! </p>

 ## Technologies 🚀